 Here's our plan to make Prop.
 13 work for the people of California

-Establish regular, yearly reassessment of non-residential, commercial property in California.
+Establish regular reassessment of non-residential, commercial property in California.
 No other state in the country has frozen commercial property tax rates.
 Most states reassess commercial property every 1-5 years.

 Maintain current Prop.
 13 protections for all residential property.
 Homeowners, home renters, apartment owners, and apartment renters will not be affected by this reform.

 Provide relief for small businesses.
-A small business owners will be provided with direct tax relief through elimination of the business personal property tax.
+Small business owners will be exempt from this reform and also provided with direct tax relief through elimination of the business personal property tax.

 Implement this reform in a smart way.
 Some commercial properties have not been reassessed in 40 years, meaning their owners are still paying property rates based on 1970s assessments.
 Our proposal will gradually phase-in changes to tax rates.
 Upon implementation, it will take three years until non-residential, commercial property owners will be paying taxes based on their current market value.

 Decrease the tax burden on working families.
 Prop.
 13's commercial property loophole forces our state, county, and municipal governments to raise funds in other ways.
 Today, California has the highest state income and sales tax in the country, and local governments regularly ask voters to pass regressive parcel taxes to fund vital public services.
 This is unsustainable.
 Not every place in California can afford to keep raising taxes on themselves to continue subsidizing the property taxes of large commercial property owners.

 Provide at least $9 billion a year of desperately needed revenue to our schools and public services.
 Prior to Prop.
 13, California schools ranked in the top ten nationally in per pupil spending, today we are in the bottom ten!
 Meanwhile, we have the largest classroom sizes in the country.
 Restoring funding to our schools is critical for the future of California and making corporations pay their fair share is the best way to do this.